First Time User? Sign Up Now

 See Drugs Approved for Malignant Mesothelioma for more information.

-Monoclonal antibody therapy is a type of targeted therapy that uses antibodies made in the laboratory, from a single type of immune system cell.
-These antibodies can identify substances on cancer cells or normal substances that may help cancer cells grow.
-The antibodies attach to the substances and kill the cancer cells, block their growth, or keep them from spreading.
+Monoclonal antibody therapy is a type of targeted therapy.
+Monoclonal antibodies are immune system proteins made in the laboratory to treat many diseases, including cancer.
+As a cancer treatment, these antibodies can attach to a specific target on cancer cells or other cells that may help cancer cells grow.
+The antibodies are able to then kill the cancer cells, block their growth, or keep them from spreading.
 Monoclonal antibodies are given by infusion.
 They may be used alone or to carry drugs, toxins, or radioactive material directly to cancer cells.

 Bevacizumab is a monoclonal antibody used to treat advanced malignant mesothelioma.
 It binds to a protein called vascular endothelial growth factor (VEGF).
 This may prevent the growth of new blood vessels that tumors need to grow.
 Other monoclonal antibodies are being studied in malignant mesothelioma.

 Kinase inhibitors are a type of targeted therapy being studied in the treatment of malignant mesothelioma.
 Kinase inhibitors are targeted therapy drugs that block signals needed for tumors to grow.

 New types of treatment are being tested in clinical trials.

 This summary section describes treatments that are being studied in clinical trials.
 It may not mention every new treatment being studied.
 Information about clinical trials is available from the NCI website.